dkazanc/ToMoBAR/docs/source/howto/installation.rst

 .. code-block:: console

    $ conda install -c httomo -c conda-forge tomophantom tomobar astra-toolbox ccpi-regulariser pypwt
+   $ conda install conda-forge::cupy # install only if you need CuPy-enabled modules

 one can also try this installation, especially for other than Linux OSs: